asantoshka/fk_lappy_scrapping/README.md

 # fk_lappy_scrapping
-This is a simple tool to scrapp new popular laptops from Flipkart and get basic information them.
+This is a simple tool to scrapp new popular laptops price details from Flipkart and get basic information them.

 Requirements before running the script.